Nootropic profile

 Lion's Mane (Hericium erinaceus) is a medicinal mushroom renowned for its ability to stimulate nerve growth factor (NGF) synthesis in the brain.
 It contains unique bioactive compounds called hericenones and erinacines that support neurogenesis, cognitive function, and neuroprotection.

-The key benefits of Lion's Mane include: Anxiety & Calm, Cognitive Enhancement, Creativity, Focus, Longevity, Memory, Mood, Stress Relief.
+The main benefits people report from Lion's Mane are: Anxiety & Calm, Cognitive Enhancement, Creativity, Focus, Longevity, Memory, Mood, Stress Relief.

 Log in to leave a comment.